MATLAB Code Generating DXF Sinusoidal Curve

 98

-function generateSinusoidalDXF(length1, numberOfPoints)
+function generateSinusoidalDXF(length1, numberOfPoints, wavelength, amplitude)

 % GUIDELINE: